 - Is your family able to provide the care that your loved one needs?
 Some patients require help with eating, dressing, medication, and going to the bathroom.
 You need to consider whether you can adequately provide that care at home.
 In addition to your loved one’s practical needs, you need to think about your physical and emotional stamina.
 Also, is your house set up to safely accommodate your family member?
 Are there a lot of stairs?
 Does the bathroom have rails?
 If your loved one has dementia, there may be other considerations to take into account.

 - How well can you prevent infection?
-Will you be better able to prevent infection than a nursing home?
+Will you be better able to prevent infection than a nursing home would?
 If your entire household is homebound, you may be in a good position to prevent bringing home the virus.
 However, if one or more member of your household is working outside of the home, you will have to take extra precautions to make sure you don’t bring the virus to your loved one.
 Are you taking the necessary precautions to keep your house and yourself disinfected?

 - Will the resident be allowed to return to the facility when the threat of the virus has abated?
 If you take your family member out of the nursing home or assisted living facility, the facility may not let your family member back in right away.
 You should check with the facility to determine if your loved one will be able to return.